jayelinjiaqi/42_libft/README.md

 # 42_libft

 ## 📁 int atoi(const char *nptr);
+DESCRIPTION
-Converts the initial portion of the string pointed to by nptr to int
+       The  atoi() function converts the initial portion of the string pointed to by nptr to int.
+The behavior is the same as

+           strtol(nptr, NULL, 10);

+       except that atoi() does not detect errors.

+       The atol() and atoll() functions behave the same as atoi(), except that they  convert the initial portion of the string to their return type of long or long long.

+RETURN VALUE
+       The converted value or 0 on error.

 <pre> <code>
 int atoi(const char *nptr)